pianist | composer | producer

 Biography

-Sam’s orchestra and chamber compositions have been performed by some of the country’s most esteemed ensembles and soloists.
-He has written dozens of works, including two symphonies, a piano concerto, and many chamber and solo pieces.
+Sam Saunders is a multifaceted talent whose expertise spans composition, classical performance, music production, and scoring for film and television.
+Sam is acclaimed for his evocative orchestral and chamber compositions, showcased by esteemed ensembles and soloists across the country.
+He has written dozens of classical works, including two symphonies, a piano concerto, and many chamber and solo pieces.

-As a classical pianist, he has held many solo recitals and performed for sold-out audiences of over 3500 people, including several performances in Ann Arbor’s esteemed Hill Auditorium.
+As a classical concert pianist, he has captivated audiences with his virtuosic and emotive performances of classical repertoire, his own intricate compositions, and his imaginative improvisations.
+He has held many solo recitals and performed for sold-out audiences of over 3500 people, including several performances in Ann Arbor’s esteemed Hill Auditorium

-In 2013, as a sophomore at the University of Michigan, Sam founded and ran the non-profit organization Seven Mile, which provides free music, art, creative writing, and coding lessons to over 200 children in underserved areas of Detroit.
+In 2013, as a sophomore at the University of Michigan, Sam founded and ran the non-profit organization Seven Mile, which provides free music, art, creative writing, and coding lessons to over 200 children each week in underserved areas of Detroit.
 Sam ran the organization through 2017 and remains a board member.
-In addition to multiple lessons a week during the school year, Seven Mile provides a free summer music camp, partners with the Detroit Symphony Orchestra to place students in their youth ensembles, and provides scholarships for every graduating student.

 Listen